yazeed44/pptxer/README.md

-# Presentations Scraper: A fast high-level Presentations Scraper for Python and Command Line
+# PPTXER: A fast high-level Presentations Scraper for Python and Command Line

 This project is made to make it as easy as possible to scrape presentations (pptx files) from the internet and extract their text (body and notes).
 There are two modes:
 - Downloader